BrianBock/ENPM673_Project2/README.md

-## Top Down Image}
+## Top Down Image

 In order to generate a homography matrix that will allow us to view the road as if we were looking from above we need to pick eight points.
 Four from the original source image and four where those points will map onto the destination image which in this case is the top down image.
 The first four points we pick by selecting two points just in front of the car on the lane and another two far ahead of the car on the lane.
 Each set of points share the same y-position in the image.
 In order to ensure that the top down image contains both lanes even if the car shifts position in the lane, we map the points not to the edge of the destination but instead 20\% in on each side.
-Figure \ref{fig:point-mapping} shows how the points map between the two images.
+Figure \ref{fig:point-mapping shows how the points map between the two images.

 ![point mapping](https://github.com/BrianBock/ENPM673_Project2/blob/master/output/Part2/mapping.png)
 *Point mapping between original and top down view*